HilloriDesai/VoiceActorMarketplace/readme.md

 ## Deployment

-The app is deployed on Vercel:
+The app is deployed using Vercel: https://voice-actor-marketplace.vercel.app

 ---